Introduction

 Try local pahadi cuisine: Try some local Garhwali dishes, like Aloo ke gutke, Mandhua roti, and Jhangora kheer.
 It's simple yet delicious.

-Places to Visit Near Yamunotri Dham
+Places To Visit Near Yamunotri Dham

 Travel Tips For Yamunotri Dham